 Appointments are available as follows:

-If you need to cancel an appointment for any reason, please contact the service as soon as possible (telephone number below).
-We ask that you to let us know as soon as possible if you are unable to attend so that others may be given the appointment.
+If you need to cancel an appointment for any reason, please contact the service (our telephone number is below).
+We ask that you let us know as soon as possible if you are unable to attend so that others may be given the appointment.

 Yes, this service is confidential.
-No information will be given to any manager, doctor, personnel advisor or another person without your permission.
-The only exceptions are where there is a danger to you or other people, which could be prevented or minimised by the involvement of another professional.
-However, should such circumstances arise, where possible these concerns would be discussed with you by your Counsellor and support will be provided.
+No information will be given top any manager, doctor, personnel advisor or another person without your permission.
+The only exceptions are in the event of significant harm to you or others, which could be prevented or minimised by the involvement of another professional.
+However, should such circumstances arise, your counsellor would discuss these concerns with you where possible and support will be provided.

-All counsellors have undertaken professional qualifications in counselling and/or psychotherapy and are accredited or members of The British Association for Counselling and Psychotherapy (BACP).
-All abide by the BACP Code of Ethics and undertake regular clinical supervision.
+All counsellors are professionally qualified, are members of The British Association for Counselling and Psychotherapy (BACP) or The United Kingdom Council for Psychotherapy (UKCP), and adhere to BACP/UKCP Codes of Ethics.
 The service offers a choice of seeing a male or female counsellor.